HalilB84/Lights/README.md

 https://github.com/user-attachments/assets/b8725f49-4634-4391-911b-90c8e33ae27c

 ## Todos:

 - ~~Switch to webgl2 glsl~~
 - ~~Cleanup/structure code~~ -> ~~Better but still needs cleaning but I need to adopt a way to transfer data between ui and the backend.
 Basically eliminate tight coupling -> Done to some extent?~~ -> ~~consider making state its own file~~ -> More work?
-- ~~Start adding audio visual support using canvas textures / add interesting things, play with light~~ -> Progress but never done
+- ~~Start adding audio visual support using canvas textures / add interesting things, play with light~~ -> ~~Progress but never done~~ -> progress
 - ~~Completely document radiance cascades and attempt to fix problems with radiance cascades~~ -> Still not fully fixed but better
-- ~~Research how to make this runable on an average device~~ -> ~~Solved by downscaling, filtering and upscaling, still can be improved~~ -> calculate cascades between two passes, looks no different and finally realtime on mobile!
+- ~~Research how to make this runable on an average device~~ -> ~~Solved by downscaling, filtering and upscaling, still can be improved~~ -> ~~calculate cascades between two passes, looks no different and finally realtime on mobile!~~
 - Figure out dpr shenanigans and proper scaling based on which platform the user is on
 - Look into holographic radiance cascades

+Planned Features:

+- Audio visual feature where lights react to music
+- Playground for playing with light [Inspired by Lusion Labs](https://akari.lusion.co/#home)
+- Many more cool things you can do with light

 ## License & Attribution
 Parts of this project are based on code from [Radiance Cascades](https://jason.today/rc) ([by  Jason McGhee](https://github.com/jasonjmcghee)), used under the MIT License.